superadm1n/FlaskTemplate/doc/plugin_methology.md

                                         Restricting access to routes If your blueprint or parts of your blueprint need to restrict access.
-Plugins
+Plugins are supported to implement route restriction in the following ways

+Decorating Routes:
+In the plugin blueprint you may restrict access to a single route by using the @blueprint.required_roles() decorator. the required_roles decorator takes an unlimited amount of string arguments that correspond to the role names that the user needs to be associated to for route restriction.